There are three things that make all the difference in marketing.

-The principal is always the same.
+The principle is always the same.

 Brand is all about consistency.

 Branding is about you showing up as that person that you claim to be over and over and over and over without changing your message, without changing your tune.
 Always saying the same things.
-That is the repetition that comes along with the multiple touch points.
+That is the repetition that comes along with the multiple touchpoints.
 That builds trust.